 Jean-Marie is a graduate of urban planning and business management.
 In the early 2000s, he initiated the very first urban farming initiatives in Montreal.
 He also worked for several years in the field of strategic consulting and foresight in Paris (France).

 Foundations of Participatory Evaluation is hosted on Thinkific, an online learning platform.
-After registering for the course, you will be sent log-in details for the course platform, where you'll find the course videos, materials, and workbook.
+After registering for the course, please allow for 1-2 business days for your invoice to process.
+Once we receive confirmation of payment, we will send log-in details for the course platform, where you'll find the course videos, materials, and workbook.
+If you have any questions regarding invoicing and payments, please reach out to Mikayla

 Small group coaching dates will be provided each month by email, and will also be posted on the course website.